-In 2017, Belgiumʹs net fixed capital stock stood at 278.8% of gross domestic product. the fixed capital stock must not decrease.
+In 2021, Belgiumʹs net physical capital stock stood at 286.8% of gross domestic product.
+The physical capital stock must not decrease.
+Between 2000 and 2021, the trend is favourable (assessment of April 2023).

 percentage of gross domestic product